If you’ve ever wanted a real life teddy bear, then the Teddy guinea pig is the closest you can get to achieving one!

 WIth their teddy-like appearance and friendly temperament, a Teddy guinea pig is a lovely small pet to bring into a family.

-In fact, any guinea pig breed is an enjoyable and rewarding animal to own.
+In fact, any cavy breed is an enjoyable and rewarding animal to own.

 I love my two guinea pigs – despite their small size, they’ve got huge personalities and life with them is never a dull moment.

 I hope I helped you learn a little more about the Teddy guinea pig and how to care for this breed.